 Women Deserve Good Sexual Health

 It’s estimated that about 41% of women experience sexual dysfunction, compared to 31% of men.
-So, then, why are there at least six brand name drugs to treat erectile dysfunction in men but only two that treat hypoactive sexual desire disorder (HSDD) in women – the most common sexual disorder in women?
+So, then, why are there at least six brand-name drugs to treat erectile dysfunction in men but only two that treat hypoactive sexual desire disorder (HSDD) in women – the most common sexual disorder in women?

 The answer comes down to two main reasons: The investment and research into erectile dysfunction (something that only affects 19% of men) far outpaces research into women’s sexual dysfunction.
-Women’s sexual dysfunction is also much more complex to treat, thanks to a wide-range of causes and our changing biology as we age.
+Women’s sexual dysfunction is also much more complex to treat, thanks to a wide range of causes and our changing biology as we age.

 • Inability to become aroused